History

 Edomae nigiri sushi in Tokyo

-Sukiyabashi Jiro Honten in Tokyo's Ginza is the 10-seat counter from Jiro Dreams of Sushi.
-Son Yoshikazu Ono now runs the room; concierge bookings only since 2020.
+Sukiyabashi Jiro Honten in Tokyo's Ginza is the 10-seat counter made famous by Jiro Dreams of Sushi.
+Yoshikazu Ono runs it; concierge bookings only.

 Tip: The Ginza main shop no longer takes public bookings; the Roppongi branch (Takashi Ono) is the accessible relative, two stars in the 2026 guide.